-Between classes, sports, clubs and weekend plans, students are always staying busy – for Sophomore Andrés Peñuela, Junior Lily Rose Tobins and Sophomore Amaya Mejia, philanthropy is second nature.
+Academic classes, sports, clubs, and weekend plans, are just some of the things that keep high schoolers busy.
+For sophomores Andrés Peñuela and Amaya Mejia, amd junior Lily Rose Tobins, philanthropy is also in the mix.
 Despite their busy schedules, these students make time to support causes close to their hearts and have found meaningful ways to make a difference around the world.

 Whether it’s raising money for an orphanage in Guatemala, organizing a backpack drive for needy children, or collecting clothes for families affected by the war in Israel, these students are using their resources and putting them towards the greater good.
 Their actions serve as a reminder that in the midst of a busy life, there’s always room to give back.